Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Causal mixed models

-The Gaussian mixtures distribution for the random effect can also be fitted in a Bayesian Framework \citep{Kleinman1998}.
-As the ICE distribution is unknown, information criteria can be used to set the optimal number of components \citep{Gelman2021}.
+The Gaussian mixture distribution for the random effect can also be fitted in a Bayesian Framework \citep{Kleinman1998}.
+As the ICE distribution is unknown, information criteria can be used to set the optimal number of components \citep[Chapter 22]{Gelman2021}.
 A one-step approach using a uniform prior distribution on the number of components of the mixture distribution of the random effect has been proposed to avoid model selection \citep{Ho2008}.
-Model selection is also not necessary when one does fix the number of components to a large constant $K$ while using a symmetric Dirichlet prior, with an appropriate parameter $\boldsymbol{\alpha}$, for the $K$-class probabilities and rely on the natural penalization induced by Bayesian approaches \citep{Gelman2021}.
-Simulation studies suggest that $\boldsymbol{\alpha}=(K^{-1}, ..., K^{-1})$ will suffice to empty components that are not necessary to fit a Gaussian mixture with unknown number of components (for observed outcomes) \citep{Gelman2021}.
-Indeed, for univariate random effects, under regularity assumptions, it has been shown that for $\alpha<1$ the posterior distribution will have empty components when $K$ is larger than the real number of components, while this is not the case for $\alpha>1$ \citep{Rousseau2011}.
-Instead of approximating the distribution of the random effect with a mixture of normals the distribution of the random effect can be modeled non parametrically.
-A Bayesian nonparametric fit of a hierarchical model can be obtained using a Dirichlet process prior \citep{Dunson2009} or a truncated Dirichlet process prior \citep{Ohlssen2007} respectively, for the distribution of the random effect.
-Despite the presence of all these methods, precise estimation of the distribution of a latent variable will remain challenging and is rather sensitive to the proposed model.
+Model selection is also not necessary when one does fix the number of components to a `large' constant $K$ while using a symmetric Dirichlet prior, with an appropriate parameter $\boldsymbol{\alpha}$, for the $K$-class probabilities and rely on the natural penalization induced by Bayesian approaches \citep[Chapter 22]{Gelman2021}.
+When $K$ is larger than the actual number of components, the mixture parameters are not identifiable.
+However, this is not an issue when the distribution is the main object of interest, and the parameters of the mixture components are not of interest \citep{Rousseau2011}.
+Moreover, simulation studies suggest that $\boldsymbol{\alpha}=(K^{-1}, \hdots, K^{-1})$ will suffice to empty components that are not necessary to fit a Gaussian mixture with an unknown number of components \citep[Chapter 22]{Gelman2021}.
+Indeed, for univariate random effects, under regularity assumptions, it has been shown that for $\alpha<1$, the posterior distribution will have empty components when $K$ is larger than the actual number of components, while this is not the case for $\alpha>1$ \citep{Rousseau2011}.

+Finally, the random effect distribution can be modeled non-parametrically.
+For example, a Bayesian nonparametric fit of a hierarchical model can be obtained using a Dirichlet process prior \citep{Dunson2009} or a truncated Dirichlet process prior \citep{Ohlssen2007} respectively, for the distribution of the random effect.
+Despite the existence of all methods, precise estimation of the distribution of a latent variable remains challenging and is sensitive to the proposed model.